yuvipanda/2i2c-org.github.io/content/posts/hello-world/index.md

 ## What do we need?

 As a non-profit organization, 2i2c has a long road ahead of it.
-We cannot (and to not wish to) take venture capital funding, so we have to raise funds the old-fashioned way.
+We cannot (and do not wish to) take venture capital funding, so we have to raise funds the old-fashioned way.
 This means that:

 - If you are at an organization interested in purchasing hosted JupyterHub environments from 2i2c, please [send us an email <i class="fas fa-envelope"></i>](mailto:hello@2i2c.org).
 - If you are a funder or are otherwise interested in supporting 2i2c with a donation or grant, please [send us an email <i class="fas fa-envelope"></i>](mailto:hello@2i2c.org).